 - Consumer Packaged Goods (CPG): CPG companies utilize supply chain analytics to handle changing demand, monitor distribution networks, and improve inventory replenishment.

 - Manufacturing: Manufacturers use supply chain analytics to optimize production, reduce waste, and improve efficiency.
-Analyzing demand, logistics, and supplier performance ensures just-in-time delivery, quality control, and cost efficiency.
+By analyzing demand, logistics, and supplier performance, companies can ensure just-in-time delivery, maintain quality control, and achieve cost efficiency.

-- Retail: Retailers use supply chain analytics to optimize inventory management and enhance customer experiences through demand forecasting, especially during festive sales, to manage seasonal supply change crises with analytics and data science.
+- Retail: Retailers use supply network analytics to optimize inventory management and enhance customer experiences through demand forecasting, especially during festive sales, to manage seasonal supply change crises with analytics and data science.

 Boosting Supply Chain Efficiency and Profitability with Tredence